adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. User opens app, location determined
+1. User opens the DroneEye mobile app and lands on the Dashboard.
-2. System runs prediction
-3. If risk detected → sends push alert
-4. User views notification → opens risk page
-5. Shows map, risk level, indicators, tips
-6. User acts on suggestions or contacts authority
+2. System automatically determines the user’s current or selected location.
+3. Prediction engine checks for nearby dengue risks (based on UC12.1: Predict Potential Dengue Outbreak).
+4. If high or moderate risk is detected, user receives a push notification with the mentioned area affected and dengue risk level.
+5. User taps the notification or checks the Notification Tab in the app.
+6. App opens the Risk Analysis Page:
+- Level of Dengue risk
+- Risk overview (location, case count, temperature/humidity)
+- Visual indicators (map, color-coded threat levels)
+- Drone-captured images (if available)
+- Suggested actions (e.g., fogging, clearing stagnant water, wearing protective clothing)
+7. User can also click Take Required Actions to view an actionable checklist or call authorities directly.

 ### Alternative Flows: